Understanding and Mitigating Errors of LLM-Generated RTL Code: Introduction

 Nevertheless, errors in LLM-generated Verilog code arise from a variety of sources.
 Some stem from a lack of familiarity with Verilog-specific syntax and semantics\cite{syntax}.
 For example, the distinction between blocking and non-blocking assignments is critical in Verilog but largely absent in general-purpose programming languages.
 Other errors are rooted in the model’s limited understanding of circuit-level concepts.
 Concepts such as bit manipulation or sequential logic often require domain-specific expertise that LLMs, trained primarily on software code, may lack.
 For instance, operations based on bit series or timing-sensitive constructs can be difficult for LLMs to interpret and generate correctly.
 Given the diversity and complexity of these errors, a one-size-fits-all solution is unlikely to be effective.
 Therefore, a deeper understanding of the types and causes of these errors is essential for systematically improving the quality of LLM-based RTL code generation.

 Recent research has taken important steps toward addressing these RTL code generation challenges.
-Approaches such as VeriGen \cite{Verigen} ,VerilogEval \cite{verilogeval}, RTLCoder \cite{rtlcoder}, Betterv \cite{pei2024betterv} and DeepRTL\cite{liu2025deeprtl} improve LLM performance by fine-tuning on larger domain-specific Verilog datasets.
+Approaches such as VeriGen \cite{Verigen} ,VerilogEval \cite{verilogeval}, RTLCoder \cite{rtlcoder}, {CodeV-R1}\cite{zhu2025qimeng} improve LLM performance by fine-tuning {and reinforcement learning} on larger domain-specific Verilog datasets.
 Other methods, including RTLFixer \cite{rtlfixer} and HDLDebugger \cite{hdldebugger}, adopt retrieval-augmented generation (RAG) strategies, incorporating external knowledge bases or repair examples to compensate for the models’ limitations in hardware design and debugging.
-Recognizing the difficulty of resolving errors in a single step, recent systems such as AutoChip \cite{autochip}, MEIC \cite{meic}, and VeriAssistant \cite{veriassistant} employ iterative and multi-agent techniques to facilitate multi-round refinement and repair of LLM-generated Verilog code.
-Despite the varied methodologies, these approaches consistently demonstrate improved RTL code quality, suggesting that different techniques such as fine-tuning \cite{liu2024rtlcoder} can effectively address similar errors.
+Recognizing the difficulty of resolving errors in a single step, recent systems such as AutoChip \cite{autochip}, MEIC \cite{meic} {and MAGE}\cite{mage} employ iterative and multi-agent techniques to facilitate multi-round refinement and repair of LLM-generated Verilog code.
+Despite the varied methodologies, these approaches consistently demonstrate improved RTL code quality, suggesting that different techniques such as fine-tuning \cite{liu2024rtlcoder} and can effectively address similar errors.
 However, these advancements often lack a systematic analysis of the root causes of the errors, raising the question of whether such errors are truly resolved or merely happen to be corrected by chance.
 This gap hinders further improvement in LLM-based RTL code generation.